 Prospective applicants are encouraged to contact officers of the Isle of Man Financial Services Authority (“the Authority”) at an early stage to discuss their proposals for establishing and operating a licensable business in the Isle of Man.
 These discussions enable the Authority’s officers to give applicants any appropriate guidance where it is sought and to identify any foreseeable difficulties connected with the proposed operation.
 It also enables the Authority to provide guidance on which classes of regulated activity the licence is required to cover and on any other matters which may be relevant.
 However, the Authority does not give legal advice and, in cases of doubt or difficulty establishing whether or which regulated activity(ies) is being conducted, applicants should seek appropriate legal advice from a firm of advocates in the Isle of Man.

-On completion of all enquiries the Executive will make a recommendation to the Board of the Authority (“the Board”) as to whether a licence should be granted and detailing any conditions that it may be appropriate to place on the licence.
-Please note that for this purpose the Chief Executive of the Authority is part of the executive staff, and does not take her place at the licence hearing as a member of the Board.
+On completion of all enquiries the staff will make a recommendation as to whether a licence should be granted and detailing any conditions that it may be appropriate to place on the licence.

-The Executive's recommendation is purely that.
-The decision to grant or approve an authorisation is made by the Board, which may accept, or reject, the recommendation of the Executive.
+The staff recommendation is purely that.
+The decision to issue a licence is made by the decision making body, which may accept, or reject, the recommendation of the staff.

-The decision of the Board will be notified to the applicant subsequently in writing by the Secretary to the Authority.
+The decision will be notified to the applicant subsequently in writing.
 Reasons will be provided for a negative decision and for the imposition of conditions on a licence.

 If an applicant is aggrieved by a decision of the Authority not to issue a licence or to attach conditions to a licence, it may seek a review by the Financial Services Tribunal.